Gajakesari: Plot

-Overseas release

-Following its success at the domestic box-office, Gajakesari was screened in the United States, Germany, Ireland, Singapore, Canada, Japan, Hong Kong and London.

 Soundtrack

 The music for the film and soundtracks were composed by V. Harikrishna, with lyrics for the soundtrack penned by Yogaraj Bhat, A. P. Arjun, K. Kalyan and Pawan Wadeyar.
 The album has six soundtracks.

 The audio launch event of Gajakesari was a low-key affair without much fanfare or stage performances.
 The function was held on 11 April 2014.